 Hicks, a young reliever for the St. Louis Cardinals, missed much of the 2019 season after Tommy John Surgery in June.
 Before going down, he threw 21 pitches faster than 103 miles per hour that season.
-Hicks’ sinker became one of baseball’s most feared pitches as a rookie.
-He returned to St. Louis’ bullpen, and the 24-year-old rising star is expected to inch closer to breaking Chapman’s MLB record.
+Hicks' sinker became one of baseball's most feared pitches as a rookie.
+He's since been transformed into a starting pitcher and hasn't reached these numbers since.